 For people working in the Early Years in Ireland.
 Become an INclusion COordinator (INCO) with the LINC Programme.

 For graduates of the LINC Programme (INCOs).
-Continue to learn with the LINC+ Programme.
+Continue to learn with the LINC+ CPD Programme.

-Become an INclusion COordinator (INCO) with the LINC Special Purpose Award
+Become an Inclusion CoOrdinator (INCO) with the LINC Programme

 Settings with a pre-school room that is contracted for ECCE/TEC/CCSP can nominate an employee for LINC.
-The nominee must have a full Level 5 Award or higher in a relevant discipline.
+Applicants must have the minimum qualifications to work in an Early Learning & Care Setting, in accordance with the DCEDIY’s Early Years Recognised Qualification Listing.
 Some students may be eligible for exemptions from two modules.

 The Role of the INclusion COordinator